 We have auto insurance so we can file claims and let the insurers take care of the rest, right?
 So whenever something bad happens that affects our vehicles or ourselves, we can flip the switch and reap the benefits of protection.

 Not quite.
 Insurance gives you the power to make claims, yes; but that power isn't as limitless as, say, a monthly transit pass that gives you as many rides as you desire.
-You could make all sorts of claims just for the sake of it, but, as we will get to, that would come at your own detriment.
+You could make all sorts of claims just for the sake of it, but, as we will get to, that would come to your detriment.

 Before filing an auto insurance claim, you should always evaluate the situation to determine whether or not the claim would be worthwhile.
 Sometimes it's a no-brainer.
 If you've had a brutal collision and your car is totalled, you shouldn't think twice about filing—just go ahead and do it.
 But it's not always that simple.
 And when it's not, this is what you need to consider.